sitomani/4champ/README.md

 After setting up the dependencies you can open 4champ.xcodeproj in Xcode and build the application.
 On simulator you can run the app without any further changes.

-In order to run the app on device, you will need to replace the bundle identifier 'com.boogie.fourchamp' with another id, because Xcode will create a development certificate on the fly for the device build and same bundle identifier cannot be present in multiple certificates.
+In order to run the app on device, you will need to replace the bundle identifier with another id, because Xcode will create a development certificate on the fly for the device build and same bundle identifier cannot be present in multiple certificates.

 The Xcode generated developer certificate will only be valid for 7 days, which means that you'll need to reinstall from Xcode every week to use the app.
 To work around this nuisance, you can create an ad hoc distribution certificate for signing the app in Apple Developer Center if you are a member of the Apple Developer Program.